ozaner/ozanerhansha.github.io-OLD/_posts/math/00-0-0-asymptotic-notation.md

 </details>

 #### Asymptotic with respect to Constants
 Notice that while the limit definitions above use limits to infinity and the growth definitions used a similar notion, asymptotic notation can be generalized to limits to any constant and not just infinity.
-For example, with big-$O$ this looks like:
+For example, with big $O$ this looks like:

 $$f(x)\in O(g(x)) \ \ (\text{as }x\to c)$$